kimandrik/IDASH2017/HEML/readme.txt

 "../data/data67x216.txt" false
 "../data/data103x1579.txt" true

-if approx = 3 suggested number of iterations: 4, 9, 18, 36, 72, ...
+if approx = 3 suggested number of iterations: 4, 9, 18, 36, ...
-if approx = 5 suggested number of iterations: 3, 7, 14, 28, 56, ...
+if approx = 5 suggested number of iterations: 3, 7(~25 min), 14, 28, ...
-if approx = 7 suggested number of iterations: 3, 7, 14, 28, 56, ...
+if approx = 7 suggested number of iterations: 3, 7(~30 min), 14, 28, ...

-In file idash/HEML/src/HEML.cpp we also have some other parameters that could be changed for optimizations and better results, but we tried to hardcore them so they work for any dataset (for example we have xyBits = 37, wBits=37, but if dataset is not so big we can lower these parameters a little).
+In file idash/HEML/src/HEML.cpp we also have some other parameters that could be changed for optimizations and better results, but we tried to hardcore them so they work for any dataset (for example we have xyBits = 37, wBits=37, but if the dataset is not so big we can lower these parameters a little).

 After each iteration we decrypt ciphers to check the correctness, and then continue with the same ciphers (it is not recryption, just decryption for checking.
 You can remove this check step in idash/HEML/src/HEML.cpp).